Digital-Repository-of-Ireland/facebook-to-dc/README.md

 It is very unlikely that this will produce perfect metadata and some curation and review will almost certainly be required.

+This script is not a replacement for a qualified cataloguer!

 # Installation
 Just clone the repository